wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 WPL (WordPress Property Listing) is a great plugin for real estate agents and agencies.
 Also it can be used for vertical markets.

-= How can I order some customizations and exlusive developments? =
+= How can I ask about custom developments? =

 Feel free to contact us: http://support.realtyna.com

 == Screenshots ==

 1. Data Structure Manager
-2. Add/Edit listing
+2. Manage Profile
-3. Manage Profile
+3. Add/Edit listing
-4. Map view
+4. External Responsive Template: Map view
-5. Agent listing
+5. External Responsive Template: List view
-6. List view
+6. External Responsive Template: Agent listing

-== Changelog ==
+== Change-log ==

 = 1.0.0 =
 * Flex add-on is added.